- Defining a fast

-Let’s take a look at some of the common fasting terms and their interpretation.
+So we’re going to take a look at some of the common fasting terms and their interpretation.

 A true fast involves abstaining from food for a set period of time, water can be consumed but anything that contains calories would need to be eliminated.

-It can be common to hear the term ‘fasting’ when referring to specific types of calorie restricted eating plans but it is important to note that eating or drinking anything with a calorie content actually slows down or inhibits some of the processes that are linked to the health benefits of fasting.
+It can be common to hear the term ‘fasting’ when referring to specific types of calorie restricted eating plans, but it is important to note that eating or drinking anything with a calorie content actually slows down or inhibits some of the processes that are linked to the health benefits of fasting.

 Water fasting refers to an extended period of time consuming only water.